StellifySoftware/stellify/README.md

 We're making use of GitHub's Projects, so you can see what we're working on and get involved if you wish.
-For more information or to make enquires, please visit our [website](https://stellisoft.com)
+For more information or for any enquiries, please visit our [website](https://stellisoft.com) or email <matthew.anderson@stellisoft.com>